-Because of the double bonded layer, dimensional shingles actually offer more protection from wind and hail — with the heaviest grades able to withstand 120 mph winds.
-They also have a longer lifespan — 40 years compared to the average 20 years for the single layer asphalt shingles.
-They also work on most roof types and pitches – like regular asphalt shingles, these can be used practically anywhere.
-In addition, Dimensional shingles are generally accepted as more aesthetically pleasing – so much so that many neighborhoods even require them
+In addition to their appearance, dimensional shingles also offer more protection from wind and hail due to their double bonded layer.
+They also have a longer lifespan of up to 40 years, compared to the average 20 years for traditional asphalt shingles.
+They work on most roof types and pitches and are generally accepted as more aesthetically pleasing, so much so that some neighborhoods even require them.

-However there are a few cons to dimensional shingles.
-They are slightly more expensive – the double layer does add 20% to the cost on average.
-Additionally, they may be more susceptible to mildew and algae due to the notches – all asphalt shingles are susceptible to mold and mildew because the organic material in the shingle is one of mold’s favorite foods.
+However, there are a few cons to dimensional shingles.
+They are slightly more expensive, with the double layer adding an average of 20% to the cost.
+Additionally, they may be more susceptible to mildew and algae due to the notches.

-If you are interested in a more attractive option for your roof, call the professionals at Total Home Roofing.
-As the nations premier re-roofing specialist, we have extensive experience working with all types of shingle roofing for both residential and commercial properties.
+If you’re interested in upgrading your roof to dimensional shingles, consider reaching out to Total Home Roofing.
+As the nation’s premier re-roofing specialist, they have extensive experience working with all types of shingle roofing for both residential and commercial properties.